hphelion/documentation/cli.windows.reference.md

 ##Remove-RouterInterface## {#Remove-RouterInteface}
-Removes an existing relationship between a Subnet and Router.
+Removes an existing relationship between a Router and a Subnet.

 ### Syntax###
+remove-routerinterface
-remove-routerinterface *Name*
+remove-routerinterface -id -all

 ###Options###
 **id**

-: Router identifier.
+: Identifies Router/Subnet relationship to remove.

+**all**

+: Removes all Router/Subnet relationships.

 ###Examples###